 Richland County Children Services offers Kinship services by assisting families in obtaining benefits and services.

-A key addition over the past two years is implementation of legal support for Kinship providers seeking permanency for children.
-Ongoing agency social workers assist families with developing a case plan for needed services for families and children.
+A key addition is implementation of legal support for Kinship providers seeking permanency for children.
+Ongoing agency caseworkers assist families with developing a case plan for needed services for families and children.

 Services are offered to help solve issues that can lead to child abuse and/or neglect.
 Services may include counseling, day care, evaluation, treatment and referrals to other social service agencies.